Back to Will It Pickle?

 26 x 50 ft

-Lots with hard space limits where the goal is to see whether any version of pickleball is plausible.
+Lots with hard space limits where the goal is to see whether any version of pickleball is possible.

 What matters